jundalisay/superbnetlify/content/en/research/indian/gospel/chapter-13.md

 his experiences of Brahman.
 MASTER: "One day I had the vision of Consciousness, non-dual and indivisible.
 At first it had been revealed to me that there were innumerable men, animals, and other creatures.
-Among them there were aristocrats, the English, the Mussalmans, myself, scavengers, dogs, and also a bearded Mussalman with an earthenware tray of rice in his hand.
+Among them there were aristocrats, the English, the Muslims, myself, scavengers, dogs, and also a bearded Mussalman with an earthenware tray of rice in his hand.
 He put a few grains of rice into everybody's mouth.
 I too tasted a little.
 "Another day I saw rice, vegetables, and other food-stuff, and filth and dirt as well, lying